rikkimax/twp-d/manuscript/content/introduction.md

 Some languages use a set concept in how it is designed.
 Others use a mixture of concepts.
 These concepts are called paradigms.
 They determine what the code not only looks like, but also how it is thought of by the developer.

-19. What to do after this book?
-20. A list of exercises based upon the book's contents to learn from

 T> ## Create, Compile and Delete often!
 T> CCD or Create, Compile and Delete often is a technique used to learn programming.
 T> By creating code often, running it then delete you get to try out new techniques and language fetures quickly.